takado8/InteliGarden/README.md

 # InteliGarden

-Autonomous plant watering machine, based on Rasberry Pi Zero, with an aplication for android, iOS and windows 10, wchich allows to easly manage InteliGarden.
+Autonomous plant watering machine, based on Raspberry Pi Zero, with a windows application for managing it.

 Solution consists of following parts: